cockpit-project/cockpit/HACKING.md

 This calls `test/static-code` for each commit you're trying to push.

+You can also set up a post-commit hook to do the same, after each commit:

+    $ ln -s ../../test/git-hook-post-commit .git/hooks/post-commit

 ## Running the integration test suite

 Refer to the [testing README](test/README.md) for details on running the Cockpit